Navigate today’s commercial property market trends and overcome the pre-sales hurdle

 DFP helps its clients overcome and minimise the effect created by the high presales demanded by banks in the following five ways:

 Advise and arrange Non-Bank construction finance products which do not require presales.

-DFP can advise and arrange Preferential Equity “Pref” or Mezzanine Finance to reduce the amount the client needs to borrow from the Bank.
+DFP can advise and arrange Mezzanine Finance or Preferential Equity “Pref” to reduce the amount the client needs to borrow from the Bank.
 This equity underpin enables Clients to spread their cash equity across more projects whilst still maintaining a healthy return on equity.

 Preferential Equity can also be used to reduce the Senior Bank debt to a level that marries up with the presales that have so far been achieved.
 A client may have achieved debt cover to 65% however by injecting Pref to a certain level, the current presale level equates to 100% net debt cover.